What is Work Order Software?

 Work Order Request Form

 After a staff member reports an issue with the work order request form, keeping them informed of their request’s status lets them know a solution is coming and cuts down on questions and follow-ups.
-Work order software can show the progress of each work order so everyone is up to speed.
+Work order software can show the progress of each work order so everyone is up to speed on equipment downtime.

-There may be times when a work order is missing details or when your maintenance staff wants to message the staff about its progress, such as letting them know they’re awaiting a new part or giving them an ETA.
-Communication capabilities in a work order management system allow maintenance staff and other team members to communicate in one place, keeping relevant messages attached to work orders for efficiency.
+There may be times when a work order is missing details or when your own maintenance department or staff wants to message the staff about its progress, such as letting them know they’re awaiting a new part or giving them an ETA.
+Communication capabilities in a work order management system allow maintenance departments, staff, and other team members to communicate in one place, keeping relevant messages attached to work orders for efficiency.

 As important as direct messages can be for work order management, they take time that isn’t always necessary.
-An effective work order software tool should have automated notifications to keep everyone up to date without adding work to anyone’s day.
-For example, it may send an automatic notification that alerts a maintenance worker they’ve been assigned a new work order or that alerts a staff member their work order is complete.
+An effective work order software tool should have automated notifications to keep everyone up to date on administrative tasks without adding work to anyone’s day.
+For example, it may send an automatic notification that alerts a maintenance worker that they’ve been assigned a new work order or that alerts a staff member that their work order is complete, all the while keeping facility managers in the loop.

 Key Benefits of Work Order Software